daipozhi/Purpose-AI/README.md

         source code:

-            Windows XP/7+MSYS+MINGW  or Ubuntu
+            on Ubuntu

-            in MSYS ,you need open config.h file(in AI directory) set symbol AI_LINUX to 0   ,(#define AI_LINUX 0)
-            in Ubuntu ,you need open config.h file(in AI directory) set symbol AI_LINUX to 1 ,(#define AI_LINUX 1)

-            in MSYS , to build this project use build-msys.bat . in Ubuntu , to build this project use build-ubuntu.bat
+            in Ubuntu , to build this project use "./build-ubuntu.bat"

             in 'work_dir'
-                  'download' directory is text download by offline browser . run a-step10-f3-msys.bat (list directory)(in Ubuntu run a-step10-f3-ubuntu.bat) run program in  'webfind_b' (step20)(copy to 'work_dir')(get text , erase html mark) (in this version, we kept 200 text file ,from string1base000000.txt to string1base000199.txt , if you don't want download by a offline browser , you can start at next step(step30)) run program in  'webfind39' (step30)(copy to 'work_dir', include 'cb.txt' )(erase punctuation) run program in  'webfind4a' (step40)(copy to 'work_dir')(erase empty line , repeated line) run program a-step50-ini.exe 200 8
+                  'download' directory is text download by offline browser . run a-step10-f3-msys.bat (list directory)(in Ubuntu run a-step10-f3-ubuntu.bat) run program in  'webfind_b' (step20)(copy to 'work_dir')(get text , erase html mark) (in this version, we kept 400 text file ,from string1base000000.txt to string1base000399.txt , if you don't want download by a offline browser , you can start at next step(step30)) run program in  'webfind39' (step30)(copy to 'work_dir', include 'cb.txt' )(erase punctuation) run program in  'webfind4a' (step40)(copy to 'work_dir')(erase empty line , repeated line) run program a-step50-ini.exe 400 16
-                              ('200' is total file number, '8' is how many CPU thread do you want use) run program in  'webfind29f'(step50)(separate to words by repeate ) (if you want grid compute,don't run a-step50.exe ,run a-step50.bat , how to make this .bat file please read
+                              ('400' is total file number, '16' is how many CPU thread do you want use) run program in  'webfind29f'(step50)(separate to words by repeate ) (if you want grid compute,don't run a-step50.exe ,run a-step50.bat , how to make this .bat file please read